-A series of online virtual consultations, held from 30 January to 15 February 2017, provided an open platform for all stakeholders to inform the work of the Global Review Panel.
+An online virtual consultation, held from 30 January to 15 February 2017, provided an open platform for all stakeholders to inform the work of the Global Review Panel.
 Participants responded to a set of questions framed around the three pillars of the Joint Programme and engaged in general discussion.
-The consultation received over 400 comments, in six languages, from every UNAIDS region.
+The consultation received over 400 comments, in six languages and from every UNAIDS region.
 Multiple stakeholder networks achieved wider engagement by consulting with constituencies and submitting comments on their behalf.
 These included human rights and harm reduction advocates, networks of people living with HIV, young people, people who inject drugs and men who have sex with men.
-Several Member States submitted inputs, as did a number of Cosponsors.
-The panel Co-Chairs produced a summary of the consultation findings, which informed the development of the panel's final report.
+Several Member States submitted inputs as did a number of Cosponsors.
+The Panel Co-Chairs produced a summary on the consultation findings, which informed the development of the Panel's final report.